-enables firmware-based options or firmware updates to be installed.
+enables firmware updates to be installed.
 See section 10.1.

-4.11 Using Instrument Presets | Automatic Setting
+4.10 Using Instrument Presets | Automatic Setting

 This special menu is accessed using the hard key marked PRESET (Presets/Auto).
 Its function is to enable the overall setup of the instrument to be changed quickly to suit specific requirements.